 - Type A – Short single compartment (Where oil carryover to piston packing is acceptable)

 - Type B – Long Single Compartment (Where oil carryover to piston packing is not acceptable)

 - Type C – Long-long two-compartment (For critical services like Oxygen and Hydrogen)

 - Type D – Long-short two-compartment (For Process gas services)

-The distance piece is provided with drain and vent arrangement and if required continuously purge with buffer gas.
+The distance piece is provided with a drain and vent arrangement and if required continuously purge with buffer gas.

-Pulsation Dampeners /Bottles
+Pulsation Dampeners /Bottles for Reciprocating Compressors

-Pulsation bottles provided at suction and discharge to the reciprocating compressor, to keep the pulsation within the desired limit.
+Pulsation bottles are provided at suction and discharge to the reciprocating compressor, to keep the pulsation within the desired limit.